 We cooperate fully and promptly with all government investigations and are appropriately courteous to government officials.
 Notify the Legal department immediately if you learn about an inquiry, investigation, or request for information from any outside organization.
 Do not respond without involving the Legal department first.
 We may request that you assist the Company in defending against or pursuing a legal claim, investigation, or other type of inquiry.
-If so, you are expected to answer all questions that you are asked - completely and truthfully.
+If so, you are expected to answer all questions that you are asked-completely and truthfully.

 During an investigation, never destroy or alter any documents, lie to or mislead a government official, or obstruct the collection of information.
-The Legal department will assist you by reviewing and approving the release of any requested information.
+The Legal Interested to learn more?
+Read the Employment Policy department will assist you by reviewing and approving the release of any requested information.